aavgoustinos/EpigraphiCy/PAPER.md

 # Summary

 **EpigraphiCy** is an open-source framework designed for the sustainable management, visualization, and online dissemination of ancient inscriptions (Bozia et al., 2014; Barmpoutis, 2013).
 It enables researchers and institutions to publish 2D and 3D epigraphic data in accessible, interoperable, and reusable formats.
-Developed initially to support the *Venetian Inscriptions in Cyprus* project, EpigraphiCy has evolved into a general-purpose platform promoting open access, digital preservation, and knowledge sharing in the field of archaeology.
+Developed initially to support the any online inscriptions project.
+EpigraphiCy has evolved into a general-purpose platform promoting open access, digital preservation, and knowledge sharing in the field of archaeology.

 # Statement of Need